doddo/tuvix/README.md

 This library is released under the MIT license.

-Most of the templates have been ported from [Plerds templates](https://github.com/jmacdotorg/plerd/tree/master/t/templates) and have been re-written from .tt => .ep format but otherwise have been left intact so as to maintain the same look and feel as Pled does.
-As such they forked from (C) Jason McIntosh

 # AUTHOR

 Petter H <dr.doddo@gmail.com>

+# CREDITS

+* [Jason McIntosh](http://jmac.org/):  Most of the templates have been ported from [Plerds templates](https://github.com/jmacdotorg/plerd/tree/master/t/templates) which is originally written by Jason McIntosh.
+Thet have been re-written from .tt => .ep format but have otherwise been left intact so as to maintain the same look and feel as Pled does.